How to Crochet the Picot Stitch Tutorial

 Easy

-The picot stitch can also be used with a different number of chains, for a different look.
+The picot stitch can be used different ways.
+Try making it with extra chains, for a different look.
 Your pattern will tell you the specifics.
+And if it doesn’t, assume it’s the regular version.

 You can use picot stitch after a single crochet, a double crochet, or really any stitch.
 Again look to your pattern for the details.